jeanc18rlos/dental-vip-cms/src/pages/en/dental-tourism.md

         Do not compromise your quality of life anymore and take advantage of the great benefits that globalization offers in the health sector.
-Take our attention proposal seriously and overcome once and for all any barrier that prevents you from show off white, healthy and beautiful teeth.</p>\n"
+Take our attention proposal seriously and overcome once and for all any barrier that prevents you from showing white, healthy and beautiful teeth.</p>\n"
       image: "/img/aside-dental-tourism-map.png"
     right:
     - icon: "/img/icons-accesibility.png"